Woman pushing a baby stroller shot dead in Manhattan's Upper East Side, police say - KESQ

 By Rob Frehse and Aya Elamroussi, CNN

-A woman pushing a baby in a stroller was shot dead at close-range in Manhattan Wednesday night, police said.
+A woman pushing a baby in a stroller was shot in the head at close-range and killed in Manhattan Wednesday night, police said.

 The shooting happened just after 8:20 p.m. in Manhattan’s Upper East Side, police noted.
-They are looking for a suspect.
+Authorities are searching for a suspect.

 “A woman is pushing a baby carriage down the block and is shot in point blank range.
 It shows just how this national problem is impacting families,” New York City Mayor Eric Adams said during a news conference.
 “It doesn’t matter if you are on the Upper East Side or East New York, Brooklyn.”

-The shooting happened hours after New York Gov. Kathy Hochul announced a legislation package aimed at tightening gun laws in the state.
+The shooting came hours after New York Gov. Kathy Hochul announced a legislation package aimed at tightening gun laws in the state.

 The Democratic governor’s move is in response to the US Supreme Court’s ruling last week that struck down a century-old New York state gun law that placed restrictions on carrying a concealed handgun outside the home.

-On Wednesday, Hochul said a conceptual agreement has been reached that includes a series of protections that expand open carry gun restrictions in sensitive locations, including federal, state and local government buildings, health and medical facilities, daycares, parks, zoos, playgrounds and on public transportation.
+On Wednesday, Hochul said a conceptual agreement has been reached that includes a series of protections expanding open carry gun restrictions in sensitive locations, including in federal, state and local government buildings, health and medical facilities as well as at daycares, parks, zoos, playgrounds and on public transportation.
 Educational institutions and places of worship would also be protected under the measure, Hochul said.

 “The Supreme Court decision was a setback for us, but I would call it a temporary setback,” Hochul said during a Wednesday afternoon news conference.